Top 10 Tips for Steel Feasibility Studies.

 The top 10 tips are:

-- Do not forget to factor market growth - as well as expected trends in demand mix - into your market projections
+- Do not forget to factor in market growth - as well as expected trends in demand mix - into your market projections

 - Consider profitability as well as volume when thinking about a preferred facility configuration.
 Maybe add some downstream higher value plant?
 Perhaps produce additional semis for sale?